-The Beaverdam Road Landfill (BDRLF) site is another site BMT characterized for the U.S. Department of Agriculture (USDA) Agricultural Research Service (ARS) at the Beltsville Agricultural Research Center (BARC) in Maryland.
+The Beaverdam Road Landfill (BDRLF) site is another site we characterized for the U.S. Department of Agriculture (USDA) Agricultural Research Service (ARS) at the Beltsville Agricultural Research Center (BARC) in Maryland.

 We led a Remedial Investigation/Feasibility Study that included site investigation, development of a Site Screening Process, ecological risk assessment, human health risk assessment, and feasibility study to evaluate remedial options.

 We completed soil, surface water, sediment, and groundwater sampling.
 Groundwater samples were collected with Geoprobe® direct push wells.
 The selected remedy was the installation of a permeable reactive barrier (PRB) to create the conditions necessary for the microbially mediated degradation of trichloroethene in groundwater.